 Does Canada allow dual citizenship with Portugal?

-Yes, it does.
+Yes, Canada allows double citizenship.
 This means you don’t have to give up your Canadian citizenship to become a Portuguese citizen.
 But please note that you will only be eligible for Portuguese citizenship after five years if you get a Portugal Golden Visa.
+It starts with a temporary residency permit for two years, which can be renewed for more than three years.
+Additionally, you must visit Portugal for 14 days every two years to keep your temporary residence permit.
+After five years, you can apply for citizenship by passing a basic Portuguese language exam.